4: Technical Writing

 - All axes (horizontal, vertical, radial, whatever) should have descriptive variable labels with units in brackets or parenthesis (author-defined style).

-- Range and significant figures of tick values should be appropriate for data being presented (e.g., eliminate unnecessary zeros after decimal).
+- Range and significant figures of tick values should be appropriate for data being presented (e.g., eliminate unnecessary zeros after decimal or empty space on chart).

-- Background gridlines are suggested; at minimum, tick marks should be internal and large enough to indicate location of value.
+- Background gridlines are suggested; at minimum, tick marks should be internal and large enough to indicate location of value; numbers on the tick/gridlines should be outside the plotting area.

 - Experimental results should have individual markers for each data point but unique markers for different data sets.